 We have known the therapeutic benefits of animals in psychiatric settings for centuries.
 Combine this with humans’ connection to horses, and the popularity of equine-assisted therapy (EAT) makes sense.
 This animal therapy approach has shown promise in recent years.
 While it’s unlikely to replace medications, EAT can be a powerful tool for improving mental health or treating dual diagnosis disorders.

-Transformations at Mending Fences in Florida understands the importance of offering a variety of therapeutic approaches.
+Transformations Mending Fences in Florida understands the importance of offering a variety of therapeutic approaches.
 Even the best treatments for mental health and substance abuse disorders don’t always work on their own or for everyone.
 Equine-assisted therapy is just one of the many experiential therapies that help us create the right individualized treatment plan for every client.

 Therapeutic approaches that involve horses go much further than just having patients pet the animals.
 Equine-assisted therapy is an umbrella term that describes a variety of experiential treatments that involve different activities with horses.
 The therapists who provide this service undergo training in EAT and the traditional mental health field.

-Those who experience this therapy will often groom, handle, observe, engage in groundwork or ride the horse.
+Those who experience this therapy will often groom, handle, observe, engage in groundwork with the horse.
 Terminology is not yet consistent across the field due to its relatively new use, but there are common terms that describe separate types of mental health therapy that fall under this umbrella.
 The following have garnered the most frequent usage:

 These equine-assisted therapy terms describe a large portion of therapeutic offerings involving horses, but many other approaches exist.
 Additionally, some of these treatments go by other names depending upon the practitioner.
 This approach has found use in the treatment of anxiety disorders, dementia, trauma, drug abuse, eating disorders and other mental health issues.